canjs/canjs/docs/can-guides/contribute/contribute.md

 making it as pleasant and rewarding as possible.
 We’re happy to set up a pairing session to show you how to fix a bug or write a feature.

-If you have any questions, you can always reach us on [Gitter chat](https://gitter.im/canjs/canjs).
+If you have any questions, you can always
+[join our Slack](https://www.bitovi.com/community/slack) and reach us in the [#canjs channel](https://bitovi-community.slack.com/messages/CFC22NZ8A).

 ## Code of Conduct